benjystanton/benjystanton.github.io/src/posts/2018-06-10-weeknotes-series-01-episode-06.md

 ### Wednesday was intense

-In the morning I finished off my [find data by location](https://dp-prototype-kit.netlify.com/sprint/25/geography-2/) prototype, then presented it at our usual end-of-sprint show and tell.
+In the morning I finished off my 'find data by location' prototype, then presented it at our usual end-of-sprint show and tell.

 [Sue](https://twitter.com/SuepremeDesign) (graphic designer from Home Office Digital) visited.
 She spent some time chatting with the various design teams (thanks everyone who spent time showing her around).
 She has plans to start a cross-gov graphic design meet-up.